Great design is inclusive from the start

 - Access audits of existing schemes

-- Inclusive Design Standards and policy
+- Inclusive design and management training

 “There are now many examples of built projects that demonstrate best practice, such as the award winning Library for Birmingham designed by Mecanoo Architects.
 BuroHappold’s Inclusive Design team provided access advice throughout the design and planning process, helping to make the library an exemplar [of inclusive design] as per the client’s brief.”